franz-dc/beyond-ys/README.md

    1. Make sure that `NEXT_PUBLIC_USE_FIREBASE_EMULATOR` is set to `false` in `.env.local`.

-   2. Create a service account and download the JSON file.
+   2. Create a service account key and download the generated JSON file.

    3. Set `GOOGLE_APPLICATION_CREDENTIALS` to the path of the JSON file in `.env.local`.